PHOTOS Interface in C++; Technical and Physics Documentation: Extensibility

 \section{Extensibility}

-The purpose of the present version of the C++ interface to {\tt PHOTOS} is to enable all the functionality of its {\tt FORTRAN} predecessor to be available for the HepMC data structure.
-Some methods for improved initialization are already introduced in this version.
-The new program functionality has been prepared to enable further extensions in the future.
+The first purpose of the {\tt C++} interface to the {\tt C} {\tt PHOTOS} algorithm is to make available all the functionality of its {\tt FORTRAN} predecessor for {\tt C++} data structures.
+Some new methods for improved initialization are introduced.
+The new program functionality has been prepared to enable extensions, such as emission kernels based on matrix elements or emission of pairs.
 Let us briefly discuss some of these points.